locallyoptimistic/LocallyOptimistic/content/post/0-to-60-analytics-stack.md

 1. Business users still need a baseline skill level to use Looker.
 A surprisingly effective rule-of-thumb is that if a person is comfortable with pivot tables in Excel, they can do Looker.
 Do a quick calculation of how many people in your org need data, and of those, how many of them you would trust to make a pivot table.

 2. There are benefits to hiring an analyst beyond simply doing SQL queries.
-Looker saved us from hiring an analyst, but that analyst could also have added value by connecting the dots of cross-functional business requests into product priorities.
+Looker saved us from hiring an analyst to do simple SQL queries, but led to more complex follow-up questions, so there was still a lot of work.
+Also, another analyst could also have added value by connecting the dots of cross-functional business requests into product priorities.
 Unless you are severely budget constrained, it doesn’t hurt to have another bright technical person around, and the earlier you hire them, the better.

 Here is a simple chart I wish I would have used to diagnose analytics needs: